• Home

 Series editor

-Open Global Rights (2025, January-April) Will Human Rights Guide Technological Development?
+Open Global Rights (2025, January-June) Will Human Rights Guide Technological Development?

 Live Now Fox (2024,Aug 29).
 French Authorities charge Telegram's CEO Pavel Durov.

-Informational capitalism turns users into data commodities, fueling both corporate profits and enabling unprecedented state surveillance.
-To break free, we must reimagine the internet beyond capitalism, embracing decentra
+Informational capitalism turns humans into data commodities, fueling corporate profits and enabling unprecedented state surveillance.
+In this piece, I argue Non-Alignment can help us re-imagine the internet beyond capita

 Opinion